 White Night Melbourne is one of the most exciting and vibrant times to visit Melbourne’s CBD.
 It takes over city streets, parklands, laneways, public spaces and cultural institutions of Melbourne’s CBD, from the National Gallery of Victoria on St Kilda Road right through to the Melbourne Museum and Carlton Gardens.

 It’s 12 non-stop hours of fun, exhibitions and activities from 7pm-7am and in 2018 it’s happening Saturday 17 February – Sunday 18 February.
 Almost everything at White Night Melbourne is free, but a few venues may be hosting ticketed events; these are clearly indicated on their individual program listings, along with booking details.

 If you choose to go as a family then here are a few of my tips:

-- There will almost certainly be queues for State Library unless you visit at off-peak times like 3am!
-Or make it your very first stop at 7pm ie start lining up before 7pm.
+3. There will almost certainly be queues for State Library unless you visit at off-peak times like 3am!
+Or make it your very first stop at 7pm ie start lining up before 7pm or go just before it closes at 7am.
 You can also join State Library Friends this year to skip the line.

 Have fun and enjoy your night!
 View the full program here.